 Across the world mothers have always slept close to their babies at night, historically, there would have been no other way to keep babies breastfed, safe, warm and contented.
 By sleeping close to her baby, a mother can check on him regularly and respond quickly when he wakes—breastfeeding him back to sleep before either of them become wide awake.

-- Room-sharing day and night with baby sleeping in their own cot close to a parent for the first six months, is widely promoted as a safe place for a baby to sleep.1
+Room-sharing day and night with baby sleeping in their own cot close to a parent for the first six months, is widely promoted as a safe place for a baby to sleep.1

-Bed-sharing with baby is a little more complicated because modern thick duvets, soft pillows, mattresses and high beds have potential safety issues surrounding them such as overheating, suffocation risk or falls from the bed.
+Bed-sharing with baby is more complicated because modern thick duvets, soft pillows, mattresses and high beds have potential safety issues surrounding them such as overheating, suffocation risk or falls from the bed.
 In addition, bed-sharing when a baby isn’t breastfed, could introduce changes to a baby’s physiology, health and behaviour 2.
 However bed-sharing remains popular because a baby wants to be close to his mother and often can’t sleep well without her.
 And mothers like to be close to their babies to check on them.
 Once the safety issues are accounted for The Academy of Breastfeeding Medicine says:

-Research reveals three quarters of breastfed babies sleep with their mother or parents some of the time in the early months 4.
+Research reveals three quarters of breastfed babies sleep with their mother or parents some of the time in the early months 3.
 Many of these parents did not plan to bed-share but found their baby settled better there and breastfeeding was easier.
-It is therefore important that all parents know the safety issues and how to bed-share safely, even if they don’t initially plan to take their baby into bed.
+It is therefore important that all parents know the safety issues and how to bed-share safely, even if they don’t initially plan to take their baby into bed.4

 Make your bed and bedding materials as safe as possible

 - Avoid very soft bedding materials which are a suffocation risk (ABM, 2020); keep soft pillows and soft toys away from your baby in the bed, do not put your baby to sleep on a soft pillow

 - Use light blankets—an adult duvet on your baby could cause him to get too hot